Mercy (TV series): Development and production

 NBC producer Jim Bigwood selected the warehouse at 10 Enterprise Avenue in Secaucus, New Jersey as the filming location for the series.
 The show occasionally also filmed inside a private residence in Weehawken, New Jersey.
 The production left New Jersey for New York in 2010, however, when New Jersey Governor Chris Christie suspended the tax credits for film and television production for the fiscal year 2011 to close budget gaps.

 Some interior shots for the show were filmed in the unused Barnert Hospital in Paterson, New Jersey. in the old St Mary's Hospital in Passaic.
 Exterior shots of Mercy Hospital were taken of the back side of a public school on 4th street (between Newark Ave. and Colgate St.) in Jersey City, New Jersey.
 The exterior of Lucky 7's Bar was filmed at a location on the corner of 2nd and Coles Street in Jersey City.
 The interior of the bar was the Park Tavern located on West Side Avenue off Communipaw Avenue in Jersey City.
 The exterior shots of The Red Fox Saloon were filmed at the Monaghan House in South Amboy, New Jersey.
 The interior shots of the Saloon were filmed at Ted's Bar in the Morgan area of Sayreville, New Jersey.

 Mercy was originally slated to begin midseason, but was moved to the fall after the premiere of Parenthood was pushed to 2010 due to production issues.

 Episodes

 Critical reception

-Mercy received a score of 41 of 100 from the review aggregator Metacritic, and received mixed to negative reviews from critics.
+Mercy received a score of 41 of 100 from the review aggregator Metacritic, indicating mixed reviews from critics.
 Matthew Gilbert, from The Boston Globe, referred to the show as "a bunch of played-out hospital clichés" and said it "follows the hospital melodrama blueprint way too closely."
-Similarly, a review in The Hollywood Reporter calls the show "just another hospital soap opera" and "a lethal cocktail of virtually every medical drama ever seen on TV".
+The Hollywood Reporter called the show "just another hospital soap opera" and "a lethal cocktail of virtually every medical drama ever seen on TV".
 Matt Roush of TV Guide wrote "Nurses deserve better than this ludicrous potboiler".
-Several critics have referred to Mercy as a weak copy of Showtime's Nurse Jackie.
+Several critics referred to Mercy as a weak copy of Showtime's Nurse Jackie.